Creating space for the exercise of judgment

 Judgment and customer centricity

 Employees who believe they have to limit themselves to adhering to “rules” tend to function in a compliance mode with less engagement.
-On the other hand, the employees who are allowed to exercise judgment not only experience an increased level of engagement but also demonstrate a greater commitment to build strong relationships with customers.
+On the other hand, the employees who are allowed to exercise judgment not only experience an increased level of engagement but also demonstrate a greater commitment to building strong relationships with customers.
 From the customer point of view, when judgment is exercised in dealing with them, they feel that their individual circumstances are taken into account – they are not treated as just a number in a more impersonal manner.

 The rationale for making the shift from rules-based to judgment-based